 - Practicing meditation or mindfulness to keep stress levels low

-- Getting plenty of good quality sleep and rest (naps and time in Nature are a wonderful way to incorporate some extra rest as the body needs)
+- Getting plenty of good quality sleep and rest (naps and time in Nature are an excellent way to incorporate some extra rest as the body needs)

-- Take a digestive enzyme with meals, to ensure proper breakdown and absorption of nutrients.
-Eating the bitter flavor, which can be found in herbs or foods (kale, fenugreek, turmeric) can also help support digestion.
-Bitter herbs are found in the YouVeda GI Enzyme.
+- Take a digestive enzyme with meals to ensure proper breakdown and absorption of nutrients.
+Eating the bitter flavor, which is present in herbs or foods (kale, fenugreek, turmeric), can also help support digestion.
+Bitter herbs are present in the YouVeda GI Enzyme.

-- Supporting the growth of healthy bacteria by incorporating a probiotic into your supplement regime.
+- Support the growth of healthy bacteria by incorporating a probiotic into your supplement regime.
 YouVeda Probiotic 50B contains 15 strains!

-- In addition to soluble fiber, being sure to consume pre-biotics (food for your gut bacteria), to support your micro-biome.
+- In addition to improving soluble fiber intake, ensure that you consume pro-biotics (food for your gut bacteria) to support your micro-biome.
 Beta Glucan is a powerful source.

-The most important thing to remember is to breath deeply, fully, and take it one step at a time.
+The most important thing to remember is to breathe deeply, thoroughly, and take it one step at a time.
 If this is new information, try incorporating change in just one area at a time.
-Fortunately YouVeda’s My Healthy Digestion relieves some of the mental work, and combines several tools together in one convenient (and cute!) package.
+Fortunately, YouVeda’s My Healthy Digestion relieves some of the mental work and combines several tools in one convenient (and cute!) package.